-Yarn Scrap Christmas Ornaments:
+Yarn Scrap Christmas Ornaments: Tips

-When making yarn scrap ornaments there really are no limitations.
-Combine weights and colors together to make something unique.
 The one caveat to that ‘rule’ is that I would caution using the color green.
 Many times I have found beautiful ornaments that are primarily green.
 When you take them home and put them on your tree they get lost because the tree is also green.
-Now, if you have one of those cool silver, white, or pink artificial trees or even one of the purple and blue real trees you might be avoiding another color.
+Now, if you have one of those cool silver, white, or pink artificial trees or even one of the purple and blue real trees then you might avoid those colors instead.

 When you are making ornaments be sure to think about how you will attach it to the tree.
 Do you need to make a connector, will you be able to use an ornament hook, will it just rest in the tree?
 This is one of the questions that you should answer before you get started.